pradeep-mishra/sticker/README.md

 - **See All Notes in the page** — Click "Show Notes" button in extension popup
 - **Smart Positioning** — Notes automatically position themselves to avoid viewport edges
 - **Glassmorphism Design** — Beautiful frosted glass aesthetic
+- **Theme Support** — Choose from 6 pre-built color themes (Classic, Ocean, Forest, Rose, Lavender, Sunset)
-- **Persistent Storage** — Notes are saved and restored when you revisit pages
+- **Persistent Storage** — Notes and theme preferences are saved and restored when you revisit pages
 - **Orphan Notes Panel** — Notes for removed elements can be accessed from a collapsible panel
 - **Keyboard Shortcuts** — Quick access without touching the mouse
 - **Cross-Browser Support** — Works on Chrome, Brave, Edge, and Firefox